kevin-44/WAX_ExpressTrade_Integration/README.md

 It's great that you have decided to install an SSL certificate to ensure that the information of your visitors is protected (such as passwords) - now you need to activate it!
 For that, you will need to generate a CSR:

-`openssl req -new -newkey rsa:2048 -nodes -keyout server.key -out server.csr` (you'll be prompt to enter certain information)
+`openssl req -new -newkey rsa:2048 -nodes -keyout server.key -out server.csr` (you'll be prompt to enter information)

 Once you have entered all of the requested information, you should have a `.csr` and `.key` file in the path where you executed the command.
 Open the `.csr` file with `nano` (install it by executing `sudo apt install nano` if it doesn't come pre-installed), copy its content, then go to your provider's dashboard and start the process of activating your SSL certificate (you can find your SSL certificate listed under `Products` on NameCheap).